Reports

 artifacts— object (paths toreport.json,events.jsonl, etc.).plugins— object listing discovered adapters/edits/guards.primary_metric— object (canonical primary metric snapshot).

-primary_metric.kind: string (e.g.,"ppl_causal","accuracy").primary_metric.preview/primary_metric.final: numbers.primary_metric.ratio_vs_baseline: number.primary_metric.display_ci: two‑element numeric array[lo, hi].- Additional optional fields:
+primary_metric.kind: string (e.g.,"ppl_causal","accuracy").primary_metric.preview/primary_metric.final: numbers when available.primary_metric.ratio_vs_baseline: number when available.primary_metric.display_ci: two‑element numeric array[lo, hi]when available.- Additional optional fields:

 unit,direction,ci,gating_basis,aggregation_scope,estimated, etc.